smartems/smartems/docs/sources/installation/debian.md

 sudo service smartems-server start
 ```

-This will start the `smartems-server` process as the `grafana` user,
+This will start the `smartems-server` process as the `smartems` user,
 which was created during the package installation.
 The default HTTP port
 is `3000` and default user and group is `admin`.